ogiolu/reloadlyapp/README.md

 3 Account Serivice

-In addition to these 3 , there is the Eureka Service (Descovery Service ) and also the gateway.
+In addition to these 3 , there is the Eureka Service (Discovery Service ) and also the gateway.

 I will give little discription of each of the service

 Eureka Service